- LATEST NEWS

 Kelman was drafted in the 6th Round by the St. Louis Blues in 1993 and played 10 years pro before taking over as General Manager of the Giants.
 His professional career started in Bracknell in the UK Superleague where he won a Superleague title in 2000 before moving to Belfast as one of the original Giants for the inaugural season in 2000/01.
 As a Giant, he won 2 League Titles and 1 Playoff Championship and retired as the all-time leader in games played as well as the leading scoring defenceman in franchise history.

-Gordy is a retired school teacher who takes responsibility for the co-ordination and implementation of our school visits throughout the season.
-The Giants visit over 100 schools each year, meeting on average 7000 primary school children.
-The team talk to the children about Healthy Eating and Exercise to promote good health from an early age.
+‘Gordy’, as he is more commonly known, is now in his eighth year with the Giants following over 30 years of teaching experience, more than half of which was spent as Vice –Principal in a large Primary School.
+Gordy takes responsibility for the planning, co-ordination and implementation of our Subway Healthy Lifestyle school visit programme throughout the season.
+The Giants visit a large number of schools each year, meeting on average, 7000 primary school children.
+The players talk to the pupils about Healthy Eating and Exercise to promote good health from an early age.